cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 ### What is an Interface?

 In its simplest form, a Java **interface** is a reference type composed of abstract methods and constants.
-An **abstract method** is a non-static method without an implementation.
+An **abstract method** is a non-static method without an implementation (body).
 Constants are variables (static or not) that are declared using the `final` keyword.
 As of Java 8, the technical definition for an *interface* allows it to contain only the following: abstract methods, constants, static methods, nested types, and default implementation